Parallel Decoding of Binary Linear Block Codes via Equivalent Polar Transformation Class: Simulation Results

 \section{Simulation Results}

-We also include the performance of hard decision (HD) decoding calculated based on the theoretical error probability~\cite{lin2001ECC}.
-We compare the block error rate (BLER) performance with different decoding algorithms over the AWGN channel.
-In the legend, $\pod_M$ represents $\pod$ with $M$ permutations drawn from the orbit spanned by the permutation matrix, followed by $\mathsf{SC}$ or $\mathsf{SCL}_L$ with $L$ indicating the list size of the {standalone or} concatenated SCL decoder.
+{ In this section, we present simulation results over the AWGN channel to demonstrate the design flexibility of $\pod$.
+For comparison, we include soft-decision ML, SC, and SCL decoding, as well as hard-decision (HD) decoding based on the theoretical error probability of the corresponding algebraic decoding algorithm for each BLBC~\cite{lin2001ECC}.
+We compare the block error rate (BLER) performance of these decoding methods.
+In the legend, $\pod_M$ denotes $\pod$ with $M$ permutations drawn from the automorphism coset associated with the base parameter $\pi$ found in~\cite{lin2020unidec}, followed by $\mathsf{SC}$ or $\mathsf{SCL}_L$, where $L$ denotes the list size of the polar decoder.

-We first evaluate the $(16,7)$ extended BCH code in Fig.~\ref{fig:eBCH_4_2_AEDSC}.
-When SC is employed as the polar decoding module within $\pod$, the BLER is observed to improve monotonically with the number of permutations and to rapidly approach that of ML decoding.
-In particular, with $M=16$, $\pod$ achieves the same BLER performance as $\mathsf{SCL}_8$.
-This result highlights that the proposed $\pod$ attains near-ML performance while preserving the low decoding latency of $\mathsf{SC}$, thereby offering a highly favorable performance--latency tradeoff.
-When $\mathsf{SC}$ is replaced by $\mathsf{SCL}_2$, further BLER gains are observea as the permutation diversity increases.
-This demonstrates the scalability of the proposed framework and reveals an efficient parallel decoding architecture: $\pod_M$--$\mathsf{SCL}_L$ can closely match the performance of conventional $\mathsf{SCL}$ decoding with the same effective list size $M \times L = 8$, while providing increased flexibility in balancing parallelism, latency, and hardware resources.
+We use the base parameter obtained by the methods in~\cite{lin2020unidec} to transform each BLBC into a polar subcode.
+We generate the automorphism group using the Schreier-Sims algorithm and store it in Base and Strong Generating Set (BSGS) form~\cite{seress2003permutation}.
+This allows us to uniformly sample $M$ distinct elements from $\Aut(\mcC_b)$ in polynomial time.
+The two combiner designs described in Section~\ref{sec:POD} exhibit similar performance experimentally.
+In the following, we present the results obtained using path-metric comparison as the combiner.

-In Fig.~\ref{fig:eBCH_6_11}, we demonstrate the scalability of the $\pod$ to longer codes where we compare the performance on $(64, 16)$ extended BCH code.
-We can achieve the performance of MLD with a list size of $L=8$ when using $M=8$ permutations in $\pod$, colliding with the performance of $\mathsf{SCL}_{64}$, giving shorter latency with comparable results. {Similar observations can be made in Fig.~\ref{fig:eBCH_6_5}, where the $(64, 36)$ extended BCH code is considered.} We can see the universality of $\pod$ through the decoding error performance of another class of BLBC, the $(24, 12)$ extended Golay code.
-In Fig.~\ref{fig:eGolay_24_12} we can also observe that the design of $\pod$ can improve the BLER comparing to $\mathsf{SC}$ that only use single stream when decoding, and also achieving almost identical performance under the same effective list size as SCL decoding.
+We first consider the $(64,36)$ extended BCH code in Fig.~\ref{fig:eBCH_6_5}.
+When $\sc$ is used as the polar decoding module within $\pod$, the BLER improves monotonically with the number of permutations and rapidly approaches ML performance.
+In particular, when $M=8$ and $L=8$, the resulting performance is comparable to that of $\mathsf{SCL}_{64}$, while benefiting from reduced decoding latency through parallelization.